-The Blue Hill Academy & building's general timeline -
+The Blue Hill Academy Building - General Timeline

 1802: Petition for the incorporation of the Blue Hill Academy